Testosterone enanthate

-Testosterone enanthate, sold under the brand names Delatestryl and Xyosted among others, is an androgen and anabolic steroid (AAS) medication which is used mainly in the treatment of low testosterone levels in men.
-It is also used in hormone therapy for transgender men.
+Testosterone enanthate is used in the treatment of low testosterone levels in men.
+It is also used in hormone therapy for women and transgender men.
 It is given by injection into muscle or subcutaneously usually once every one to four weeks.

 Side effects of testosterone enanthate include symptoms of masculinization like acne, increased hair growth, voice changes, and increased sexual desire.
 The drug is a synthetic androgen and anabolic steroid and hence is an agonist of the androgen receptor (AR), the biological target of androgens like testosterone and dihydrotestosterone (DHT).
-It has strong androgenic effects and moderate anabolic effects, which make it useful for producing masculinization and suitable for androgen replacement therapy.
 Testosterone enanthate is a testosterone ester and a long-lasting prodrug of testosterone in the body.
-Because of this, it is considered to be a natural and bioidentical form of testosterone.
+Because of this, it is considered to be a natural and bioidentical form of testosterone, which makes it useful for producing masculinization and suitable for androgen replacement therapy.
+Esterase enzymes break the ester bond in testosterone enantate, releasing free testosterone and enanthic acid through hydrolysis.